leoreeves/projects/index.md

 ## [Wikipedia Viewer](https://leoreeves.github.io/projects/wikipedia-viewer/)

-A *Wikipedia* viewer built for *Free Code Camp*, it returns search results in card format with an image (if available).
+A *Wikipedia* viewer built for *freeCodeCamp*, it returns search results in card format with an image (if available).

 Built using:

 - HTML
 - CSS